This post has been updated with fresh links and new content. 🙂

 In fact, scarcity is so influential that it’s the sixth of Robert Cialdini’s six principles of influence.

-This works particularly well if you choose a popup plugin that not only has exit-intent prediction, but also takes into account how long someone’s been on the page and how much scrolling they’ve done.
+This works particularly well if you choose a popup plugin that has exit-intent prediction and factors in how long users have been on the page and how far they scrolled.

 If they’ve spent enough time and done enough scrolling to read whatever it is that they’ve landed on but have finished and are trying to leave, suggest another blog post that’s incredibly popular and that readers of the given topic are also really interested in.

-For example, if on my post about classy vs. tacky copywriting and a visitor’s finished reading it but is moving toward the tab’s “X”, I might put in an exit-intent popup that leads them to a previous blog post about how to write better blog posts intros.
+For example, if a visitor’s finished reading my post about classy vs. tacky copywriting and is moving toward the tab’s “X”, I might put in an exit-intent popup that leads them to a previous blog post about how to write better blog post intros.

-Shared on SitePoint, this is a suggested reading popup that goes straight for the kill with an ebook optin.
-But if someone were reading about early morning rituals to boost productivity, they might also be interested in nighttime rituals for better sleep.
+Shared on SitePoint, this is a suggested reading popup that goes straight for the kill with an eBook opt-in.
+But if your reader is interested in early morning rituals to boost productivity, they might also be interested in nighttime rituals for better sleep.

-Speaking of further reading or resource recommendations, here is a consolidated checklist for how to build effective pop-ups — so when you are done reading this post, you can start putting these guidelines into action and testing your options.
+Speaking of further reading or resource recommendations, here’s a checklist for building effective pop-ups.
+When you’re done with this post, you can start putting these guidelines into action and testing your options.